close

 2. IRCTC

 Indian Railway Catering and Tourism Corporation (IRCTC) provides ticketing, catering, and tourism services to the Indian Railways.
-Though it was initially established as an organization wholly owned by the government, it currently has its stock traded on the NSE.
-IRCTC enjoys the power of Monopoly as it is the only organization that operates Indian Railways.
+Though it was initially established as an organisation wholly owned by the government, it currently has its stock traded on the NSE.
+IRCTC enjoys the power of Monopoly as it is the only organisation that operates Indian Railways.

-The government recently announced that it has plans of privatization of this sector in a phased manner.
+The government recently announced that it has plans of privatisation of this sector in a phased manner.

 6. ITC Limited